-Issuers with multiple supportive regulatory jurisdictions, a balanced sales mix among residential, commercial, industrial and governmental customers in a large service territory with a robust and diverse economy will generally score higher in this sub-factor.
-An issuer with a small service territory economy that has a high dependence on one or two sectors, especially highly cyclical industries, will generally score lower in this sub-factor, as will issuers with meaningful exposure to economic dislocations caused by natural disasters.
+Issuers with multiple supportive regulatory jurisdictions, a balanced sales mix amongresidential, commercial, industrial and governmental customers in a large service territory with a robust and diverse economy will generally score higher in this sub-factor.
+An issuer with a small service territory economy that Page 17 of 77 has a high dependence on one or two sectors, especially highly cyclical industries, will generally score lower in this sub-factor, as will issuers with meaningful exposure to economic dislocations caused by natural disasters.

-For issuers that are vertically integrated utilities having a meaningful amount of generation, this subfactor has a weighting of 5%.
-For electric transmission and distribution utilities without meaningful generation and for natural gas local distribution companies, this subfactor has a weighting of 10%.
+For issuers that are vertically integrated utilities having a meaningful amount of generation, thissub-factor has a weighting of 5%.
+For electric transmission and distribution utilities without meaningful generation and for natural gas local distribution companies, this sub-factor has a weighting of 10%.